centria/cs-exercises-20/README.md

 ```

 #### Exercise_08
-* CrEate a program, that asks user for their name and greets them.
+* create a program, that asks user for their name and greets them.
 Example output with **Ada** as input:

 ```console
 What is your name?